Faiz1310/AICTE-Shell-Internship/Week3/README.md

-# **WEEK 2 PROGRESS: Data Preparation and Baseline Model Prototyping**
+# **WEEK 3 PROGRESS: Model Building**

 ---

 ## 1. Overview
 This week marked the transition from project planning to core implementation.
-The primary focus was on establishing a robust **data pipeline** and implementing a **baseline Deep Learning model** to validate the end-to-end workflow, aligning with the Proposed Methodology (Section 5) and initial Implementation steps (Section 7) of the project plan outlined in the main `README.md`.
+The primary focus was on establishing a robust **Model Building** and implementing it to validate the end-to-end workflow, aligning with the Proposed Methodology (Section 5) and initial Implementation steps (Section 7) of the project plan outlined in the main `README.md`.

 ---